Doodihealz/MythicPlus/README.md

 This version adds persistent dungeon state tracking via the `character_mythic_instance_state` table, allowing players to resume Mythic+ effects after re-entry.
 It also includes NPC whitelisting support, enabling specific creatures to receive buffs regardless of faction alignment.

+Logs should autoclear after 24 hours and immediately if the mythic fails due to time running out.

 ---

 ## 🔑 Revamped Key System